The 15 Best Yoga Poses to Build Better Balance

 Benefits: Strengthens your legs and core

-Why this pose: Another foundational standing posture and a real leg workout.
+Why this Pose: A foundational standing posture and a real leg workout that teaches you to feel your weight in your heels.

-1. From Mountain Pose, bend your knees about halfway toward the floor, taking your butt back and your chest forward.
+1. From Mountain Pose, bend your knees as if you are sitting back into a chair, sending your hips back and your chest forward.

 3. Lift your arms overhead.
 Because of the angle of your chest, they’ll be at a diagonal.